-Manage your money is a means to an end, but be sure that your goal is sensible and that there is an end in sight.
-You may be aiming to retired in comfort, but you should start small for instance, pay off a high-interest credit card within a set time frame, or put away a certain amount by year’s end.
+Managing your money is a means to an end, but be sure that your goal is sensible and that there is an end in sight.
+You may be aiming to retire in comfort, but you should start small for instance, pay off a high-interest credit card within a set time frame, or put away a certain amount by year’s end.
 As with anything else that requires discipline, success will give you the satisfaction to remain on track.

 Be Aware of What You Have:

 Before you can learn to live within your means, you need to know what they are.
 Start managing your money by taking stock of all your assets.
 You may be surprised!
 Include the cash you have on hand.
 As well as any savings accounts and bank balance.
-Look through coat pockets, old birthday cards, dresser drawers, under your couch cushions.
+Look through coat pockets, old birthday cards, dresser drawers, and under your couch cushions.
 Turn it into a treasure hunt!

 Money is an Asset, But so is Property:

 We can turn our personal property into cash, which is a good concept to keep in mind when assessing your financial situation.
-Some assets depreciate over time, while others like stocks, bonds and real estate can appreciate.
+Some assets depreciate over time, while others like stocks, bonds, and real estate can appreciate.
 Allowing us to increase our wealth without even trying.

 Keep Track of Your Income:

 If you have a month of old paycheck stubs.
-Add the amounts up and divide to find your average income.
+Add the amounts up to and divide to find your average income.
 If you can calculate your income for four months and divide by the number of weeks in a quarter (13), you will have a much more accurate assessment of your earning potential.
 If you don’t save your pay stubs, now’s the time to start.
 Don’t just multiply your weekly wage by four; that doesn’t take into account sick days, vacation days, and overtime.

 Track Your Spending:

 Once you know what you have and what you expect to make.
 It’s time to find out where your money is going.
 Set aside a month where you track your spending, to the last penny.
-Write everything down in additional to the cash you spend.
+Write everything down in addition to the cash you spend.
 Write down every bill paid.
-Every check written.
+Every check was written.
 Every time you swipe your credit or debit card.
 Include the amount paid, the place you shopped, and the date of purchase.
 After doing this for a couple of weeks.
 You will find yourself reconsidering those “frivolous” purchases.